jrwdunham/tegere/README.rst

 Create a Command-line Interface
 --------------------------------------------------------------------------------

-The ``tegere.cli2`` namespaces contains ``validate-args`` function that can be used to create a command-line interface to a TeGere feature runner.
-For example:
+The ``tegere.cli2`` namespaces contains the ``validate-args`` function, which can be used to create a command-line interface to a TeGere feature runner.
+For
+example:

 .. code-block:: clojure